folio-org/raml-module-builder/README.md

 ## JSON Schemas API

-The JSON Schemas API is a multiple interface which affords a RMB module to expose their JSON Schema files in a machine readable way.
-To enable the interface the module must add the following to the provides array of its ModuleDescriptor:
+The JSON Schemas API is a multiple interface which affords RMB modules to expose their JSON Schema files in a machine readable way.
+To enable the interface the module must add the following to the provides array of its module descriptor:

 ```JSON
 {